rbd: refuse to use an ec pool that doesn't support overwrites

 librbd can check for the overwrites pool flag when creating an image, since the flag cannot be unset.

-#2 Updated by Josh Durgin 2 months ago
+#2 Updated by Josh Durgin over 6 years ago

 The flag will stick around for luminous.
 In the future if all ec pools supported overwrites, the flag would just always be set.